by Nebula Haze

 Defoliation means strategically removing leaves from your cannabis plant.

-• Better airflow within the plant – Lack of airflow is associated with problems like mold and pests.
-Air doesn’t travel well through a bushy plant.
+- Better airflow within the plant – Great airflow helps plants grow faster, and buds grow bigger.
+Air doesn’t travel well through a bushy plant, but easily moves through a defoliated plant.

 Here’s a quick cannabis defoliation example to give you an idea of the whole process: